z0rr0/blog_backup/ckt62bam6081795s11qj1dwyi.md

 ###  Channel generator

 Go channel is a nice mechanism for concurrency communication.
-One goroutine sends (generate) data to a channel and another receives the value.
+One goroutine sends (generates) data to a channel and reader receives the value.
 Every time we work only with one item.

 ```go
 import "fmt"